 If NO, continue.

-Low Temperature Over Pressurization (LTOP) – For PWRs, does the finding involve either an (1) inadvertent safety injection actuation, (2) the unavailability of a PORV or LTOP relief valve or their associated setpoints during LTOP operations when LTOP is required?
+Low Temperature Over Pressurization (LTOP) – For PWRs, does the finding involve either an (1) inadvertent safety injection actuation, or (2) the unavailability of a PORV or LTOP relief valve or their associated setpoints during LTOP operations when LTOP is required?

 If YES ➛ Stop.
 Go to Phase 3 and contact the appropriate technical branch in NRR/DMLR/Vessels and Internals Branch (MVIB).